Login

 Accuracy improvements are attributable to how the part is referenced.
 It is referenced from a single datum point, eliminating what is known as tolerance error accumulation.
 When making multiple bends on a press brake, the operator often is required to gauge from previously bent flanges.
 This opens the opportunity for the tolerance error to accumulate, leaving the welding or assembly operator as the last line of defense to correct the problem.
 A quick overview of the welding and assembly departments is a good place to start when evaluating the bending process.

-When Is a Panel Bender a Good Fit?
+When is a Panel Bender a Good Fit?

 Panel benders are a good fit for large, boxy, flat, straight, and rectangular parts that are difficult to bend and handle by a single person using a press brake or when dealing with highly cosmetic parts.